atul15r/React-Reactive-programming/README.md

 Spotify React Test App (It allows you to play Songs)

+####### This will stop works after 15th of March, bcos I had purchased spotify mini plan (Rs.25/week) on 9th of March.
+So if u r using ur own clientId,and clientSecret make sure that u have spotify premium plan (Mini plan cost Rs.25/week).

 **** Progress bar percentage is not working correctly, it's upto you.
 Intension was only to demonstrate the reactive programming setup/use in react redux.

 ![Alt text](screenshots/s5.gif?raw=true "Video demonstration")